wordofwarning/wordofwarning.org/hab/emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
 Somewhat of an institution in these parts, **Emergency** is our annual platform for live art and contemporary performance featuring up to 40 short pieces of work in a single day, across a number of Manchester venues.

+Our [fourteenth Emergency](/archive/2013-emergency) took place on Saturday 5 October 2013, at BLANKSPACE + Z-arts.
 To get a feel for it, have a look at the 2013 [archive](/archive/2013-emergency) + [image gallery](/galleries/2013-emergency).

-Our [fourteenth Emergency](/archive/2013-emergency) took place on **Saturday 5 October 2013**, at BLANKSPACE + Z-arts.

-Emergency is:
+**Emergency is:**
 >a free, public micro-festival + open submission platform;
 >an opportunity for artists to meet, show and peer-review work;
 >a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by hÅb.

 Enquiries: <mailto:emergency@habarts.org>

 Emergency 2013 was presented by Word of Warning; co-produced by hÅb, Blank Media + Z-arts; a greenroom legacy project.